tanganke/fusion_bench/docs/cli/fusion_bench.md

 ### Application Options

-- **save_report**: The path to save the report.
+- **report_save_path**: The path to save the report.
 If not specified or is `false`, the report will not be saved.
 The report will be saved as a JSON file.
 Default is `false`.
   For example, to save the report to `outputs/report.json`:
   ```bash
   fusion_bench report_save_path=outputs/report.json